keplerlab/katna/docs/source/index.rst

 3. Entropy/contrast score filtering of extracted frames
 4. K-Means Clustering of frames using image histogram
 5. Selection of best frame from clusters based on and variance of laplacian (image blur detection)

+Video compression is handled using ffmpeg library.
+Details about which could be read in :ref:`Katna.video_compressor` section.

 Image Module:
 -------------